Class 220 testing and operations

 Crofton Depot & Horbury Works

-Crofton depot is now used as a servicing and stabling point by Virgin Trains.
+Crofton depot is now used as a servicing and stabling point by CrossCountry Trains.
 Horbury Works is now closed.

 View out of the cab windscreen when traversing the sheds within Horbury Works

-Monk Bretton was just around the corner from Crofton - Oakenshaw signal box controlled access to and from the line.
-It was used by a sand train which travelled to Redfearn's glass works at the end of the line once or twice a week.
-The line was originally part of the route between Leeds and Derby and was laid in part with CWR and concrete sleepers - although it had a 40 mile/h limit when we were there.
+Monk Bretton was just around the corner from Crofton - Oakenshaw signal box controlled access to and from the line although it has now closed.
+The line was only used by a sand train which travelled to Redfearn's glass works at the end of the line once or twice a week.
+The line was originally part of the route between Leeds and Derby and was laid in part with CWR on concrete sleepers - although it had a 40 mile/h limit when we were there.

 Although it had no signals (except the protecting exit signal for Oakenshaw) the line was fitted with Tilt And Speed Supervision (TASS) balises for test purposes.